 Good news.
 I am able to loosely adhere to my desired macros/calories on a daily basis.
 I was willing to experiment with this (which means I was willing to make mistakes and learn), and it paid off for me… it liberated me.
 It made me stop second guessing what I was eating, and it forced me to actually listen to my body.
 My body is smart: it will tells me what it needs.

-Practicing moderation is a sustainable skill that we can hone from experimenting, which means being cool with making mistakes (mistakes are the only way to learn what works/doesn’t work for you).
+Practicing moderation is a maintainable skill that we can hone from experimenting, which means being cool with making mistakes (mistakes are the only way to learn what works/doesn’t work for you).
 When it comes to food, I firmly believe we have to minimize temptation in order to succeed.
+I always say, "less options = more chances for success".
 That’s why I only purchase one tempting item at the grocery store per week.
 In other words, my house is not filled with tempting high calorie cheat foods.
 For example, this week, I bought ice cream for my freezer, but I didn’t also buy licorice and cookies because if I did, I’d end up succumbing to temptation.
 I think this is common sense: You can’t eat everything!
-And if you can’t stop yourself from eating everything, then that’s a sign that there’s something else going on emotionally/mentally that needs to be addressed.
-Bingeing could also be a sign that you might not be eating enough calories and carbs.
+And if you can’t stop yourself from eating everything, then that’s a sign that there’s something else going on emotionally/mentally that needs to be addressed (why are you stuck in a flight state and why are you relying on food to get you out of it instead of taking action to rectify the cause of your self-sabotaging BS?).
+Note that bingeing could also be a sign that you might not be eating enough calories and carbs.

-More good news: Since 2016, I’ve been able to obviously improve my body composition (more muscle and strength), I’m obviously not gaining fat, and I no longer feel like I’m either “passing” or “failing”.
+More good news: I’ve been able to obviously improve my body composition (more muscle and strength), I’m obviously not gaining fat, and I no longer feel like I’m either “passing” or “failing”. #GainingWeightisCool.

 I eat when I’m hungry and until I’m full.
 I’m never hungry in the morning, which is why I fast daily following a 16/8 intermittent fasting protocol.

 So on that note: no, I will not give you personalized macros and calories to follow.
 If you are a newbie, I will encourage you to track your calories and macros in order to learn more about food and nutrients.
-But eventually, I’m going to ask you to ditch the “supervised learning” approach to your calories and macros, and replace it with “reinforcement learning”.
-First, I will ask you to experiment with changing your calories and macros in order to establish what your body will respond to the best.
-I want you to make mistakes so you can figure out what works for you/doesn't work for you.
-And then I will ask you to stop tracking and see what happens.
+But eventually, I’m going to ask you to wean yourself off of tracking.
+As always, I encourage you to experiment and embrace mistakes so you can figure out what works for you/doesn't work for you.

 If you want to learn the principles behind intermittent fasting and flexible dieting (i.e. tracking calories and macros), or you want help adding more calories and carbs back into your diet (i.e. reverse dieting), then I'd be delighted to help you.
 This is my passion ... helping people restore their relationship with food.
 For more information about my Fat Loss Fast system, click here.